+- Limited funding to enable the county council to step in and support commercial services when they have sought support to continue services or have registered to withdraw/significantly reduce provision - Provision to rural areas has been restricted to minimalistic Demand Responsive Transport (DRT) provision - offering one or two journeys a week to one local centre - Financial challenges faced by the county council which have limited the opportunities for developing promotional offers and infrastructure investment - Poor satisfaction by the public - Managing declining bus use impacted by limited council funding, a cost-ofliving crisis, a pandemic and financial challenges faced by operators

+Nationally, bus usage remains below pre-pandemic levels.
+Across Leicestershire, 8.6 million public transport passenger journeys were undertaken in 2023, despite facing a variety of challenges:

+- A sparse population - Many settlements isolated from traditional transport corridors - High levels of car ownership - Pockets of deprivation and ongoing funding constraints in comparison to other East Midlands LTA's

+The primary providers of passenger transport services in Leicestershire are commercial organisations that operate local bus services on a profit-making basis.
+In terms of the bus network, in mileage, for Leicestershire that equates to 6 million miles of which 4.8 million miles is commercial and 1.2 million miles are supported by the county council.
+However, in comparison, the size of the network is smaller when compared to Derbyshire and Nottinghamshire, and a greater level of the network is supported in comparison.

+The current Leicestershire Bus Network provision.2

+It is generally in the interests of the people of Leicestershire for commercial bus networks to be attractive, efficient, and stable.
+Such networks can meet the needs of many people in providing a means of collective transport that reduces congestion on our roads, limits vehicular emissions and provides access to work and life opportunities.

+$^{^2} www.choosehowyoumove.co.uk/wp-content/uploads/2024/05/Leicestershire-Network-Bus-Map.pdf$

-- Provision to rural areas has been restricted to minimalistic DRT provision - offering one or two journeys a week to one local centre. - Financial challenges faced by the County Council which has limited the opportunities for developing promotional offers and infrastructure investment. - Poor satisfaction by the public - Managing declining bus use impacted by limited Councill funding, a cost-of-living crisis, a pandemic and financial challenges faced by operators - 3.2 Nationally bus usage remains below pre-pandemic levels.
-Across Leicestershire 8.6 million public transport passenger journeys were undertaken in 2023 despite facing a variety of challenges - A sparse population - Many settlements isolated from traditional transport corridors. - high levels of car ownership - pockets of deprivation and ongoing funding constraints in comparison to other East Midlands LTA's. - 3.3 The primary providers of passenger transport services in Leicestershire are commercial organisations that operate local bus services on a profit-making basis.
-In terms of the bus network, in mileage, for Leicestershire equates to 6 million miles of which 4.8million miles is commercial and 1.2 million miles are supported by the County Council.
-However, in comparison the size of the network is smaller when compared to Derbyshire and Nottinghamshire, and a greater level of the network is supported in comparison. - 3.4 The current Leicestershire Bus Network provision is as follows https://www.choosehowyoumove.co.uk/wp-content/uploads/2024/05/Leicestershire-Network-Bus-Map.pdf - 3.5 It is generally in the interests of the people of Leicestershire for commercial bus networks to be attractive, efficient, and stable.
-Such networks can meet the needs of many people in providing a means of collective transport that reduces congestion on our roads, limits vehicular emissions and provides access to work and life opportunities. - 3.6 Facilitating and supporting an appropriate mix of services, working with communities and commercial and 3rd sector operators, is a key aim for the Council, against a backdrop of a challenging funding situation.
-These are intended to meet statutory requirements, help Leicestershire County Council deliver on its strategic priorities and outcomes, and support the people of Leicestershire in accessing key services. - 3.7 In general, Leicestershire has seen a downward trend in bus passengers over the last decade, from 15.1m in 2013/14 to 8.6m in 2022/23.
-The reduction in patronage that took place prior to the pandemic coincided with challenging decisions having to be made on the level of local authority support for non-commercial bus services.
-Post pandemic, patronage has continued to recover, with a million more trips in Leicestershire in 2022/23 than in 2021/22, as shown in Figure xx, although the rate of recovery in Leicestershire was slower than in neighbouring Nottinghamshire and Derbyshire.
+Facilitating and supporting an appropriate mix of services, working with communities and commercial and third-sector operators, is a key aim for the council, against a backdrop of a challenging funding situation.
+These are intended to meet statutory requirements, help Leicestershire County Council deliver on its strategic priorities and outcomes, and support the people of Leicestershire in accessing key services.

+In general, Leicestershire has seen a downward trend in bus passengers over the last decade, from 15.1m in 2013/14 to 8.6m in 2022/23.
+The reduction in patronage that took place prior to the pandemic coincided with challenging decisions having to be made on the level of local authority support for noncommercial bus services.
+Post pandemic, patronage has continued to recover, with a million more trips in Leicestershire in 2022/23 than in 2021/22, as shown in Figure 2, although the rate of recovery in Leicestershire was slower than in neighbouring Nottinghamshire and Derbyshire.
 Reversing this trend of decline and moving on to grow bus use over the next decade is a key aim of the of the LBSIP24.
 At the same time, however, it should be noted that there are a number of commercial routes whose patronage was growing pre-Covid and there are lessons to be learned from such services.

-Figure xx - Leicestershire Bus Passenger trends (Based on DfT bus statistics Table BUS01e, as published March 2024)
+Figure 2 - Leicestershire Bus Passenger trends (Based on DfT bus statistics Table BUS01e, as published March 2024)